trskop/hs-pkg-config/README.md

 # Introduction

-Library for crating [pkg-config][Pkg-config Homepage] configuration files from Haskell.
+Library for creating [pkg-config][Pkg-config Homepage] configuration files from Haskell.

 One of the possible usage examples of this library is generating `.pc` files